-Investment Adviser
+Investment Manager

-The fees calculated and paid for the period to the Investment adviser were as follows:
+The fees calculated and paid for the period to the Investment Manager were as follows:

-Six months Six months Year ended

-ended ended 31 December

-30 June 2019 30 June 2018 2018
+Six months ended 30 June 2019 Six months ended 30 June 2018 Year ended 31 December 2018

 (unaudited) (unaudited) (audited)

 Total Total Total

 £'000 £'000 £'000

 Impact Health Partners LLP 1,212 1,173 2,364

 For the six month period ended 30 June 2019 the principals and finance director of Impact Health Partners LLP, the Investment Manager, are considered key management personnel.
 Mr Patel and Mr Cowley are the principals and Mr Yaldron is the finance director of Impact Health Partners LLP and they own 3.49%, 0.22% and 0.02% respectively (either directly or through a wholly-owned company) of the total issued ordinary share capital of Impact Healthcare REIT plc.
-In addition, Impact Health Partners LLP held 0.11% directly.
+In addition, Impact Health Partners LLP hold 0.11% directly.
 Mr Patel also (directly and/or indirectly) holds a majority 72.5% stake in Minster Care Group Limited "MCGL".
 Mr Cowley also holds a 20% interest in MCGL.
 65% of the Group's rental income was received from MCGL or its subsidiaries.
 There were no trade receivables or payables outstanding at the period end.

-During the year the key management of Impact Health Partners LLP received the following dividends from Impact Healthcare REIT plc: Mahesh Patel £304,250; Andrew Cowley £19,472 and David Yaldron £1,673 and Impact Health Partner LLP £4,848.
+During the period the key management of Impact Health Partners LLP received the following dividends from Impact Healthcare REIT plc: Mahesh Patel £304,250; Andrew Cowley £19,472, David Yaldron £1,673 and Impact Health Partners LLP £4,848.